 Tag: Open Source

-(Rene Ramirez) The MySQL Development team is proud to announce a new version of the MySQL Shell which includes the following features:
+(Rene Ramirez) The MySQL Development team is proud to announce version 8.0.19 of the MySQL Shell, with the following features: